AnimalLogic/maya-usd/README.md

 We attempt to cover 3 workflows

 ### Working locally
 if you're working interactively, maya-usd-build expects to find a local clone of the maya-usd repo in a sibling directory of maya-usd-build, and will check one out if it doesn't find it.
-It defaults to the "dev" branch (or whatever the default is) but you can change it to whatever you want
+It defaults to the "dev" branch (or whatever the default is) but you can change it to whatever you want.. changing the branch of maya-usd-build does not change the branch of maya-usd

 When you build it will build the source files in that sibling maya-usd folder.
 You work with, commit, push and generally manipulate the source files in that local maya-usd directory/git repository as you would normally.